-Stage 0 (First incident of disruption or negative behaviour)

-Verbal warning by teacher, discuss with pupil

-Stage 1 (Second incident of disruption or negative behaviour)

-Recorded by teacher and discussed with pupil,

-Form Tutor follow-up

-Stage 2 (Persistent disruption or negative behaviour)

-Recorded by teacher and discussed with pupil

-Lunchtime Pastoral Reflection Time with HOY/HOS (as required)

-Form Tutor follow-up with pupil and contacts parents

-Stage 3 (Serious misconduct.
-Either failure to address previous behaviour or misconduct of a serious nature) HOY/HOS contacts parents

-Wednesday Misconduct Detention with Assistant Head

-Pastoral follow-up

-Stage 4 (Escalated Misconduct.
-Serious case of misbehaviour or consistent Stage

-3 interventions)

-Assistant Head contact parents

-Deputy Head's detention

-Pastoral follow-up
+- Stage 0(First incident of disruption or negative behaviour)Verbal warning by teacher, discuss with student - Stage 1 (Second incident of disruption or negative behaviour) Recorded by teacher and discussed with student, Form Tutor follow-up - Stage 2 (Persistent disruption or negative behaviour) Recorded by teacher and discussed with student Lunchtime Pastoral Reflection Time with HOY/HOS (as required) Student to complete Reset Room Reflection Sheet (Appendix 3) Form Tutor follow-up - Stage 3 (Serious misconduct.
+Either failure to address previous behaviour or misconduct of a serious nature) HOY/HOS contacts parents Wednesday Misconduct Detention with an Assistant Head Pastoral follow-up - Stage 4 (Escalated Misconduct.
+Serious case of misbehaviour or consistent Stage 3 interventions) Assistant Head contact parents Deputy Head's detention Pastoral follow-up

 Appendix 1 Tariff of Sanctions in the Senior School offers guidance on the type and range of sanctions which certain behaviours might trigger.
-Staff will always use their professional judgement when making decisions about stages of sanctions.
+Staff will always use their professional judgement, taking into consideration any special educational needs, when making decisions about stages of sanctions.